Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

 # Customizing the pipeline
- It’s possible to customize the template used in this post and apply it to other problems.
+ It’s possible to customize the template used in this tutorial and apply it to other problems.
 There are three main parts that can be configured as per requirements: Cluster Configuration, R code that is used for the analysis, and the Data Factory setup.
 Below we will give a high level idea on customizing each of these.

 *	Cluster Configuration: We are using only two worker nodes of the D3_V2 types.
-For the jobs that require more memory or processing power, one can create more worker nodes and/or use more powerful machines.
+For the jobs that require more memory or processing power, one can create more worker nodes and/or use more [powerful machines](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/).
 Changes in the cluster configuration should also be reflected in the R script when setting the compute context to allow for efficient resource utilization.
-This post talks about Spark tuning with Microsoft R: https://blogs.msdn.microsoft.com/azuredatalake/2016/08/09/rapid-big-data-prototyping-with-microsoft-r-server-on-apache-spark-context-switching-spark-tuning/
+This [tutorial](https://blogs.msdn.microsoft.com/azuredatalake/2016/08/09/rapid-big-data-prototyping-with-microsoft-r-server-on-apache-spark-context-switching-spark-tuning/) talks about Spark tuning with Microsoft R.
 ```
 {
  		"name": "workernode",